For the third year in a row, I will be joining Nester and 1000+ blogger in writing for 31 days straight during the month of October.

-Join me at I write 31 Days of Teaching Kids About Prayer.
-Each post will be a simple principle that will be accompanied by a little activity, printable, or game that will help reinforce the big idea for the day.
+Join me as I write 31 Days of Teaching Kids About Prayer.
+Each post will be a simple principle that will include a little activity, printable, or game that will help reinforce the big idea for the day.

 My hope is that it will grow both their faith and mine!

 The easiest way to follow along with us is to subscribe below.